-Minor - effects are not likely to be decision-making issues.
+Minor - effects are not likely to be key factors in the decision-making process.
 Nevertheless, the cumulative effect of such issues may lead to an increase in the overall effects on a particular area or on a particular resource.

 Negligible - effects which are not perceptible, being within normal bounds of variation or the margin of forecasting error.